oasis-art-project/oasis-server/README.md

 ### Heroku installation

 The server has been tested on Heroku.
-General steps involve
+General steps involve the following

 1. Create Heroku app <br>
 `heroku create server-oasis` <br>